The aim of this article is to provide an introduction to some useful programs in the

 Changes the current local working directory.

-the directory are listed.
-When the -R option is specified, the directory trees are
+the contents of the directory are listed.
+When the -R option is specified, the

-listed recursively.
-(By default, the subdirectories of the argument directories are
+directory trees are listed recursively.
+(By default, the subdirectories of the argument

-not visited).
-When the -l option is specified, permissions, owners, sizes and
+directories are not visited).
+When the -l option is specified, permissions, owners,

-modification times are also shown.
-When no arguments are given, it is assumed that
+sizes and modification times are also shown.
+When no arguments are given, it is assumed

 incompatible.